syahmiyem/dewwy/arduino/standalone_dewwy/README.md

 2. Create a new drawing function (e.g., `drawAngryFace()`)
 3. Add the new emotion to the display switch statement
 4. Update `setEmotion()` function to handle the new emotion

+### Using the Servo for Other Functions

+The servo motor can be used for additional features:
+- Nodding or shaking head for more expressive interactions
+- Looking around when curious
+- Tracking movement when following objects
+- Pointing in the direction it plans to travel

+To implement these behaviors, modify the `executeIdleState()` and other state functions to include servo movements that match the current emotion.